-The number of storm projects within the model decreased by three (3) from last year to a total of thirty-five (35).
-The total cost of the projects decreased by \$3.06 million from \$46.18 million to \$43.12 million.
-Updated cost estimates are based on 2017 estimates and include engineering costs and contingencies.
+• The number of storm projects within the model remained the same as last year with a total of thirty-five (35).
+The total cost of the projects did not change and cost estimates are based on 2018 estimates and include engineering costs and contingencies.